dropseed/deps/docs/content/circleci.md

 # CircleCI

-1. Set your environment variables in a [context](https://circleci.com/docs/2.0/contexts/)
+## 1. Set your environment variables

+For deps variables that should be kept secret (such as `GITHUB_TOKEN`) you'll want to use a [context](https://circleci.com/docs/2.0/contexts/).

+Other env vars for changing basic settings can be put directly in `.circleci/config.yml`.

-1. Add a deps workflow and accompanying jobs to your `.circleci/config.yml`
+## 2. Add a deps workflow triggered by cron

 This example shows two different languages in use, each running in their own container.

 The `--type` option is used to run the specific language updates in their respective containers.

+> Note: CircleCI is supported by [CI autoconfigure](/ci/#autoconfigure).

 ```yaml
 version: 2